 Reading the diplomatic tea leaves is difficult, to be sure, but some observers saw the recent appointment of Zheng Zeguang – who had been posted to the US for years – to head the Chinese embassy in London as an indication that Beijing is now mandating diplomats to rotate and change from one country to another.

-The Ming Pao Chinese-language newspaper speculated that Zheng’s and likely Qin’s top rank appointments may indicate that country-specific knowledge and experience may be less integral as previously, with emphasis instead on staff with a proven ability to implement to a tee Beijing’s policies and orders.
+The Ming Pao, a reputable Chinese-language newspaper in Hong Kong, speculated that Zheng’s and likely Qin’s top rank appointments may indicate that country-specific knowledge and experience may be less integral as previously, with emphasis instead on staff with a proven ability to implement to a tee Beijing’s policies and orders.

 Drew Thompson, a former Pentagon official overseeing China policy who is now a professor of public policy at the National University of Singapore, told reporters that Cui – the outgoing Chinese ambassador who reportedly understood US politics well – acted as a certain diplomatic buffer with his gravitas and dignity when relations hit fever pitch in recent years.